Perinatal Drug Abuse and Neonatal Drug Withdrawal

 Treatment length

-Although length of treatment cannot always be correlated as a dose-dependent relationship with maternal use, recent data have suggested that, in mothers using high doses of methadone, for every daily dosage increase of 5.5 mg, an extra day in length of treatment time was added.
-Gestational age was not seen as significant.[40]
-However, recent data have also shown that infants born to mothers using methadone had increased length of treatment when concomitant benzodiazepine use or increased gestational age were associated.
-These findings were noted even when controlling for maternal methadone dose, concomitant use of tobacco or antidepressants, and trimester timing of initial dose.[41]
+Although length of treatment cannot always be correlated as a dose-dependent relationship with maternal use, data have suggested that, in mothers using high doses of methadone, for every daily dosage increase of 5.5 mg, an extra day in length of treatment time was added.
+Gestational age was not seen as significant.[19]
+However, data have also shown that infants born to mothers using methadone had increased length of treatment when concomitant benzodiazepine use or increased gestational age were associated.
+These findings were noted even when controlling for maternal methadone dose, concomitant use of tobacco or antidepressants, and trimester timing of initial dose.[20]

 The following Internet sites provide guidelines for providers: